repros-dev/trace-model/README.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-Now the run the demonstration with the `make run-demo` command:
+Now run the demonstration with the `make run-demo` command:
 ```
 trace-model$ make run-demo
-20221008.051511.921 A MESG Connect to Blazegraph at http://localhost:9999. [/home/repro/repro-modules/repro/base-functions:repro.announce_services:331]
+20221008.051511.921 A MESG Connect to Blazegraph at http://localhost:9999.

 ---------- Running example 01-minimal/ -------------